 Difference between GRE and GMAT

-However, Many graduate programs accept either the Graduate Management Admission Test (GMAT) or the Graduate Record Examination (GRE), even though the GMAT is a pre-requisite for business school applications and the graduate school requires you to have your GRE score.
+However, many graduate programs accept either the Graduate Management Admission Test (GMAT) or the Graduate Record Examination (GRE), even though the GMAT is a pre-requisite for business school applications and the graduate school requires you to have your GRE score.
 When applying to business schools, most students take the Graduate Management Admission Test (GMAT).

-Difference on the GRE and GMAT
+Scoring on the GRE and GMAT

 Universities in the United States want a GRE and TOEFL score, whereas those in Europe, Australia, and New Zealand choose the IELTS.
 However, many colleges and institutions in the United States also recognize IELTS as an acceptable entrance requirement.